phpactor/phpactor/doc/reference/configuration.rst

 Type: integer

-Number of child processes to parse files with while building the index. `0` picks a number based on the available CPU threads, `1` indexes everything in the main process
+Number of child processes to parse files with while building the index. `0` picks a number based on the available CPUs, `1` indexes everything in the main process

 **Default**: ``0``